HomeSilver BullionSilver CoinsSilver Congo Coins

-On the obverse of the 2016 Silver African Lion Series you’ll find the image of a mating pair of lions, featuring the male from the pride and a female.
+On the obverse of the 2016 Silver African Lion Series, you’ll find the image of a mating pair of lions, featuring the male from the pride and a female.
 The male’s figure is large and imposing, due in no small part to his robust mane.
-The female, responsible for much of the pride’s hunting, has a steely glaze as she follows her mate.
+The female, responsible for much of the pride’s hunting, has a steely gaze as she follows her mate.

 Engravings are similar to the 2015 issue coin, with one major exception.
 On the previous year’s version, a giant text block obscured the design field where “African Lion” was engraved.
 On the 2016 Silver African Lion, the engraving of the series name has been set along the outer edge of the design field so as not to interfere with the overall beauty of the design.

 These coins are available from Silver.com only while supplies last.
 There was a maximum mintage of just 50,000 coins in total for 2016.
 When you purchase a 2016 1 oz Silver African Lion today, your shipment arrives in either an individual flip, mint tubes of 20 coins, or boxes containing a total of 500 coins.